CodysCodingCloud/Computer-Architecture-I/note csci 160.md

 ### 5.2 Sequential Circuits

+- synchronous
+  - behaviour defined at discrete units of time
+- asynchronous
+  - determined at any point in time
+  - ordered
+  - uses time delay devices

 ### 5.3 Storage Elements: Latches

 ### 5.4 Storage Elements: Flip‐Flops

+- flip flops - storage element holding one bit of information
+  - similar to a memoized selector

 ### 5.5 Analysis of Clocked Sequential Circuits

 ### 5.6 Synthesizable HDL Models of Sequential Circuits